 With that in mind, let's look at some of the most popular diets and how they might help if you have psoriatic arthritis.

 This is any basic diet that helps you shed pounds, which is a good thing.
 Doctors aren’t sure why this is, but they do know that fat tissue releases proteins that cause swelling.
-In a weight-loss diet, you limit fats, sugars, and carbohydrates.
+In a weight loss diet, you limit fats, sugars, and carbohydrates.
 You eat more fruits, vegetables, lean meats, and low-fat dairy items.
 When you lose weight, you’ll not only feel better -- you’ll lower your risk for getting other diseases, too, like diabetes and high blood pressure.

 Foods like fatty red meats, dairy, refined sugars, processed foods, and possibly vegetables like potatoes, tomatoes, and eggplants (you might hear them called nightshades) may all cause inflammation.
 Avoid them and choose fish, like mackerel, tuna, and salmon, which have omega-3 fatty acids.
 Those have been shown to reduce inflammation.
 Carrots, sweet potatoes, spinach, kale, and blueberries are good choices, too.

 Research shows that as many as 25% of people with psoriasis may be sensitive to this protein that’s found in wheat and barley.
-It's used in processed foods as a thickener.
-It’s not found in fruits and vegetables, rice, meat, beans, potatoes, and dairy.
+You won’t find it in fruits and vegetables, rice, meat, beans, potatoes, and dairy.
 Talk to your doctor before you start this diet.
 They may test your blood to see if you’re allergic to gluten.

 A 2014 study showed that eating a diet high in extra-virgin olive oil could make psoriasis symptoms less severe.
 That’s because it has omega-3s.
 It also contains oleocanthal, which relieves swelling.
 If you choose this way of eating, you’ll get to have lots of cold-water fish, whole grains, fruits, and vegetables.